 Captions

 Captions is a creator-first app that combines AI captions, eye contact correction, teleprompter functionality, and automatic editing into one mobile-focused package.
-Its eye contact correction feature is particularly notable: it uses AI to make it appear you are looking directly into the camera even when you are reading from a script below the lens.
+Its eye contact correction is particularly notable: it uses AI to make it appear you are looking directly into the camera even when reading from a script below the lens.

 Best for: solo creators, coaches, consultants, and anyone who records direct-to-camera content and wants polish without production overhead.